Have a Focus

 But no single entity has a very strong incentive to produce documentation for the Angular + Rails combination.
 That’s why there’s a gap.
 That’s why, in 2018, there still aren’t a heck of a lot of great resources out there for Angular + Rails.

-This fast—that big companies tend not to have an incentive to document combinations of technologies—translates to an opportunity for someone who wants to build a high-traffic blog.
+This fact—that big companies tend not to have an incentive to document combinations of technologies—translates to an opportunity for someone who wants to build a high-traffic blog.
 Since there’s very little (for example) Angular + Rails documentation out there, the bar is low to create the best Angular + Rails documentation in the world.
 This low bar is what allowed little old me to attract a fairly consistent 3,000-5,000 unique visits a month on a site that had just a handful of posts.

 There are certainly many more underdocumented combinations of technologies than combinations that are sufficiently covered.
 And as new technologies emerge, new combinations are possible—combinations that could really benefit from some documentation.